cloudmesh/cloudmesh-queue/README.md

   - [Pytests](https://github.com/cloudmesh/cloudmesh-job/tree/main/tests)
   - [Pytest results](https://github.com/cloudmesh/cloudmesh-job/tree/main/tests/output)

-## API of `cms job` command
+## REST API of `cms job` command
-An API is created using FastAPI.
-This API allows users to interact with the cloudmesh-job module via a user-friendly interface.
+A REST API is created using FastAPI.
+This REST API allows users to interact with the cloudmesh-job module via a user-friendly interface.

 Use following command to start the FastAPI server on localhost: